 If you have a surgical rhinoplasty, you need to take off from work and other responsibilities for up to two weeks.
 You also need someone at home to help you because you won’t be able to cook, clean, do housework, or take care of kids or pets.
 These expenses should be figured into your rhinoplasty budget.

-Schedule a Rhinoplasty Consultation Today
+Schedule a Rhinoplasty Consultation in Charlotte Today

 If you want to recover in 5-star peace and quiet, you may also book a private suite at the luxurious and discreet Fairview Recovery Retreat in Charlotte, NC.
 The recovery suite is also located in the same building as Carolina Facial Plastics.
 In this retreat, patients have a private room, bathroom, and nurse to take care of all of their needs.
 Just call our friendly staff to learn more.
 To set up a rhinoplasty consultation with Dr. Kulbersh, call him at (704) 842-3644 today or use the online form to request an appointment.